helixd-2k18/OptifineLayeredMod/README.md

 ## What is it?

 This is mod, that adds multi-layered framebuffers option into Optifine shaders.
-This is experimental mod, and adds currently unlimited layer count.
+This is experimental mod, and adds currently unlimited variable layer count.

 ### `shaders.properties`